South Africa Travel Regulations During Lockdown - Domestic and International

 We've compiled everything you need to know about travel regulations under lockdown, so bookmark this page to stay up to date with the latest breaking news.

 Your next holiday away is sooner than you think!
-New lockdown regulations have been gazetted, and you can officially travel for leisure – but there are some rules.
-In short, you may only travel within your province, and you may only stay at accredited accommodation.
+Domestic travel regulations have been eased to allow for intra-provincial leisure travel.
+The new Level 3 leisure travel definition stipulates that you may only travel within your home province, and only stay at accredited accommodation.

 Update 18 June 2020: All the forms you need to travel between provinces in Level 3